INTRODUCTION

 b) When Christ: “Made peace through the blood of his cross,” Colossians 1:20.

-a) Matthew Henry wrote: “There was such a value in the blood of Christ that, on account of Christ's shedding it, God was willing to deal with men upon new terms to bring them under a covenant of grace, and for his sake, and in consideration of his death upon the cross, to pardon and accept to favour all who comply with them,” Page 1322.
+a) Matthew Henry wrote: “There was such a value in the blood of Christ that, on account of Christ's shedding it, God was willing to deal with men upon new terms to bring them under a covenant of grace, and for his sake, and in consideration of his death upon the cross, to pardon and accept to favor all who comply with them,” Page 1322.

 c.
-Jesus shed His blood, to establish the New Covenant, Hebrews 9:14-17.
+Jesus shed His blood to establish the New Covenant, Hebrews 9:14-17.

 d.
 His blood is “the cup of blessing, the communion of the blood of Christ,” 1 Corinthians 10:16; 1 Corinthians 11:23-30.
 This we observe on the: “First day of the week,” Acts 20:7.